ScottFeichter/my-react-vite-template/README.md

 git commit \-m \"initial\"
 ```

-- Clone has .gitignore but it is not an initialized repo until above commands ran.
+- .gitignore already provided in the clone.

 ## How To Install